 Working from home: Top tips to keep you productive!

-With far more people working from home during the COVID-19 isolation period here are some top tips to help you settle into the new normal and keep productive!
+Far more people are working from home during the COVID-19 isolation period.
+Here are some top tips to help you settle into the new normal and keep productive!

 1 Stick to your morning routine

 Get up and have a shower, eat your breakfast, make your coffee and get dressed.
 Try to stick to your usual routine where possible to keep yourself in a work mindset.
-Use your time saved from a shortened commute to get ahead with distracting tasks, do something for yourself, get the kids set up for the day or push your routine back a little to catch a few extra Zzz’s but keep to your usual routine where possible.
+Use your time saved from a shortened commute to get ahead with distracting tasks.
+Do something for yourself, get the kids set up for the day or push your routine back to catch a few extra Zzz’s, but keep to your usual routine where possible.

 2 Set up a work station